C6WX/Group-7-2/README.md

 ## Reflection

-The research I did into Little Nightmares 2 was very useful when it came to making this project as it shows what works and what doesn't work when making a narrative horror game.
-The main part of the research that helped was the research I did into the lighting within the game and also the monsters in the game as it helped set the scene and create the boogieman monster.
+Research into Little Nightmares 2 was valuable, showing what works in narrative horror.
+Studying its lighting and monsters helped shape the scene and design of the Booeyman.

-One thing that went well in the project was getting the cameras to work with where the player moved to.
-Having different preset camera angles instead of just having the camera follow the player really made the game feel more like Little Nightmares instead of a third-person RPG game.
-The cameras also helped players find where they needed to go more easily; when we did the first playtests before the cameras were implemented, people did not know where to go and were very confused about what they had to do but after they were added, people found their way to the codes a lot easier.
+A success was getting cameras to work with player movement.
+Using preset angles instead of a following camera made the game feel more like Little Nightmares.
+It also improved navigation—early playtests without cameras left players confused, but after implementation, they found objectives more easily.

-Something that didn't go well when working on the project was the lack of communication.
-Communication can be difficult in a group of seven people so that's why we made a Trello board and a milanote and also assigned tasks to each team member but even after that only three of us seemed to be communicating.
-This led to 3D assets starting to be created within the last two weeks, leaving the designers to have to use prefabs and the animator to not have any assets to animate.
+A major issue was poor team communication.
+Despite using Trello, Milanote, and assigning tasks, only three members actively communicated.
+This delayed 3D asset creation, forcing designers to use prefabs and leaving the animator without content.

-Something else that didn't go well is the lack of narrative immersion that we added into the scene.
-This was also caused by the lack of communication and the 3D assets being started late.
-The only form of narrative we were able to add is a few parts of narrative within the scene and audio within the project.
+Narrative immersion also suffered due to these delays.
+Only minimal story elements and audio were added to the scene.

-What I would do differently next time I would plan more progress meetings for the whole group so that everyone knew what needed to be done at the time and to see how everyone was doing and what had been done so far.
-Also, I would start programming sooner as I feel that we left programming too late and some key features, such as my pushing and pulling box script, needed to be removed within the last week as they were clunky and didn't work.
+Next time, I’d schedule regular team meetings to track progress and ensure clarity.
+I’d also start programming earlier, as rushed coding led to cutting key features like the push/pull box script, which was clunky and unfinished.
 ## Bibliography

 ### Research